2 GOOD 2 B TRUE

 "Nice job."
 I think I was in shock.

-Wouldn't it be grand if we could always trust that when our kids said their homework was done, that it was...or that their room was clean, that they weren't being deceitful.
-That would be the tip of the iceberg.
+Wouldn’t it be amazing if we could always trust that things were just as they appeared?
+If our kids said their homework was done—and it actually was?
+Or if their room was clean, and they weren’t just stashing the mess out of sight?
+Ah, that’s the dream, right?

 Be blessed.